andrewchambers/bupstash/doc/technical_overview.md

 ## Content index

-Pure data streams are not efficient enough to allow a file 'browsing' user interface, to solve this, each data stream has an optional auxillary index data stream.
+Pure data streams do not enough to allow an efficient file 'browsing' user interface, to solve this, each data stream has an optional auxillary index data stream.
 The index is a hash tree containing an efficient index of the data.